RazvanMihaiPopa/ELF-Loader/README.md

 ## Implementation
 The segv_handler function is a routine for handling the SIGSEGV signal.

-First, here's a picture to help you visualise what i'm trying to do.
+First, here's a picture to help you visualize what i'm trying to do.

 ![image](https://user-images.githubusercontent.com/95059633/219495497-0ef56954-ad5d-4521-9682-ce517cbd3c76.png)